hassanshaikley/rpi-drum-machine-nerves-slides/script.md

 5 -  SOFTWARE
 Nerves ships with aplay which allows you to play audio files.
 In our case we'll be playing wav files.

 Scenic is a library that allows you to write cross platform UI code.
 This means you can run scenic applications on different devices.
-I can run the UI on my macbook and on my raspberry pi 3 with the touchscreen.
+I can run the UI on my macbook and on my raspberry pi 3b with the touchscreen.

 Scenic's only dependencies are Erlang, OTP & OpenGl

 It has three layers.
-The Scene layer (which is wat we'll be working with).
+The Scene layer (which is what we'll be working with).

 Then there's the Viewport layer which is a bridge between the scenes and drivers.
 It controls the scenes life cycle and sends graphs to the drivers.